tokenika/tokenika.github.io/WarsawBlock.md

     EOS token is never consumed, which basically means there are no transaction fees and there is no concept of gas.

     EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and then use it freely, not just rent it on pay-as-you-go basis.
-In EOS the deal is very simple: if you own 1% of the tokens, you own 1% of the network, including all it's resources: the bandwidth, the storage etc.
+In EOS the deal is very simple: if you own 1% of the tokens, you own 1% of the network, including all it's resources: bandwidth, storage etc.

     If you have more resources than you need you can rent them out.
 If you run a business and don't have enough resources you can rent them from someone or buy more EOS tokens.
 The point is it's up to you, you have a choice.